Blaine State Bank (Blaine, WA)

 Article Text

-BLAINE STATE BANK FAILS.
-It Was Conducted by the Wheelers, Formerly of Seattle.
-Whatcom, Sept.
-30.-The Blaine State bank of Blaine, of which H. W. Wheeler is president and E. R. Wheeler cashier, went into the hands of a receiver this afternoon upon application of c.
-H. Stone, of Seattle, one of the stockholders, based upon affidavits of the other three directors.
-It was the only bank in Blaine, and was the successor to the Blaine National, which suspended about a year ago.
+A Bank in Trouble.
+NEW WHATCOM, Wash., Oct.
+1.-The Blaine State Bank of Blaine, Washington, of which H. W. Wheeler is president, and E. R. Wheeler, cashier, has gone into the hands of a receiver on application of C. H. Stone of Seattle, Wash., cne of the stockholders, based upon the affidavits of the other directors.
 The assets and liabilities are not stated.
-Lester W. David, postmaster at Blaine, was appointed receiver.
+Lester W. David, postmaster at Blaine, was sppointed receiver.

 Article from Capital Journal, October 1, 1895